dylanhogg/awesome-python/README.md

    State-of-the-Art Deep Learning scripts organized by models - easy to train and deploy with reproducible accuracy and performance on enterprise-grade infrastructure.

 28. <a href="https://github.com/mlfoundations/open_clip">mlfoundations/</a><b><a href="https://github.com/mlfoundations/open_clip">open_clip</a></b> ⭐ 10,074
-   An open source implementation of OpenAI's CLIP (Contrastive Language-Image Pre-training)
+   Open source implementation of OpenAI's CLIP (Contrastive Language-Image Pre-training).

 29. <a href="https://github.com/kornia/kornia">kornia/</a><b><a href="https://github.com/kornia/kornia">kornia</a></b> ⭐ 9,893
    Geometric Computer Vision Library for Spatial AI